 The school recognizes and celebrates the achievements and successes of students and staff on a regular basis.
 Students are recognized for achievements in citizenship, behavior, attendance, and academics.
-Students in grades 7-8 who have maintained their citizenship points are recognized each trimester with prizes and rewards through the Placer PRIDE Program.
+Students in grades 6-8 who have maintained their citizenship points are recognized each trimester with prizes and rewards through the Placer PRIDE Program.
 Perfect attendance is rewarded each trimester.
 Good behavior is rewarded with teacher incentives and rewards.

 An Honor Roll Luncheon is held during the first and second trimester for students in grades 4-8.
-A Student-of-the-Week is recognized in the lower grades.
+A Student-of-the-Week is recognized in the lower grades and minor-of-the-week is recognized in 8th.
 Also, an end of the year Awards Ceremony is held for students who maintained straight A's throughout the year.
 In addition to the prizes and rewards students receive for their achievements, students are recognized in the Loomis newspaper, in the PTC monthly newsletter, and on the school's website.